LoganDSPrice/teachersmanual-test/answering-questions-on-piazza.md

 There will oftentimes be questions that you aren't 100% sure how to answer, especially considering the unconventional beginner-flavored version of Ruby and Rails that we teach.

-If you see a question you're not sure how to answer, **the important thing is to escalate the question by mentioning it in Slack** to draw other instructors' attention to it.
+If you see a question that you're not sure how to answer, **the important thing is to escalate the question by mentioning it in Slack** to draw other instructors' attention to it.
 You should feel free to take a stab at answering; others can expand on/edit your answer if needed.